Last updated: 11 September 2020

-The Warm Home Discount programme is administered jointly by the government’s Department for Business, Energy and Industrial Strategy (BEIS) as well as industry regulator Ofgem.
+The government’s Warm Home Discount scheme is administered jointly by the government’s Department for Business, Energy and Industrial Strategy (BEIS) as well as industry regulator Ofgem.
+The 2020 scheme opens on 12 October 2020.

 You would have been automatically eligible for the Warm Home Discount in 2018-2019 if you were in receipt of the Guarantee Credit element of Pension Credit on 8 July 2018.
 This is the Core Group mentioned above.
 The Broader Group refers to additional customers who may need assistance.